 World Environment Day goes viral: hosted by Milan, Italy under the theme “Seven Billion People.
 One Planet.
-Consume with Care,” it is the most popular subject on Twitter in more than 20 countries; more than 500 videos about World Environment Day are posted on YouTube, including news clips, TV documentaries, event footage, music videos and animations.
+Consume with Care,” it is the most popular subject on Twitter in more than 20 countries.
+More than 500 videos about World Environment Day are posted on YouTube.

-People around the world register more than 4,000 activities (in 2011) and visit the World Environment Day website more than 4.25 million times (in 2012); the Arab world and the United States play host for the first time; the day draws attention to climate change for three years straight.
+People around the world register more than 4,000 activities (in 2011) and visit the World Environment Day website more than 4.25 million times (in 2012).
+The Arab world and the United States play host for the first time and the day draws attention to climate change for three years straight.

-Twenty years after the Earth Summit, Rio de Janeiro, Brazil becomes the first city to host World Environment Day for a second time.
+Twenty years after the Earth Summit, World Environment Day returns to Rio de Janeiro, Brazil.
 The theme of “Green Economy: Does it Include You?” amplifies UN Environment’s Green Economy Initiative.
 The World Environment Day website records more than 4.25 million visits, a new record.

-The theme “Melting Ice? – A Hot Topic”, hosted by Tromsø, Norway, marks the first of three consecutive years in which the day draws attention to climate change, just as the Fourth IPCC Assessment Report stated that warming of the climate is unequivocal.
+The theme “Melting Ice? – A Hot Topic”, hosted by Norway in Tromsø, marks the first of three consecutive years in which the day draws attention to climate change, just as the Fourth IPCC Assessment Report states that warming of the climate is unequivocal.

 World Environment is held in North America for the first time, with San Francisco hosting hundreds of events around the theme “Green Cities: Plan for the Planet.”
 Its profile in the year the Kyoto Protocol comes into force is lifted by the participation of former US Vice-President Al Gore and former Mayor of San Francisco Gavin Newsom.